julianmclain/algorithms-mixtape/algorithms_mixtape/counting_inversions/README.md

 **`n` = the array length

-In practice, inversions can be used to measure the similarity of 2 ranked lists.
+In practice, an interesting application of inversions is measuring the similarity of 2 ranked lists.
 For example, imagine you rank your 10 favorite movies.
 Then you ask your friend to take those same 10 favorite movies and provide her own rank list.
-If your friend ranks the same movies 1 - 10, there will be no inversions.
+If your friend ranks the same movies 1 - 10, then there will be no inversions.
 If she provides the exact opposite rankings (i.e. 1 becomes 10, 9 becomes 2, etc...), there will be 10 choose 2 inversions (the maximum possible).

-The concept of generating a measure of similarity between ranked lists is core to *collaborative filtering*, a technique used to make recommendations.
+The concept of measuring the similarity between ranked lists is core to *collaborative filtering*, a technique used to make recommendations.

 ## Implementation